-Continued by linearity for the whole algebra $\mathbb{C}[G]$ map $d_{z}^{\tau}$ we will call it as the central graded derivation. \end{definition} \begin{pred} The map $d_{z}^{\tau}$ is a graded derivation. \end{pred} \begin{proof} It is enough to check the graded Leibniz rule on arbitrary generators$u, v \in G$:
+and extend it by linearity to the whole algebra $\mathbb{C}[G]$.
+We will call it a central graded derivation. \end{definition} \begin{proposition} The map $d_{z}^{\tau}$ is a graded derivation. \end{proposition} \begin{proof} It is enough to check the graded Leibniz rule on arbitrary generators $u, v \in G$:

-On arbitrary elements of a group algebra, the graded Leibniz rule is fulfilled due to the linearity of the $d_{z}^{\tau}$. \end{proof} \begin{theorem} Nontrivial central derivations are not inner. \end{theorem} \begin{proof} Let $\chi_{\tau, z}$ -- a character that corresponds to derivation $d_{z}^{\tau}$.
-By corollary 1 we have equality
+On arbitrary elements of a group algebra, the graded Leibniz rule is satisfied due to the linearity of $d_{z}^{\tau}$. \end{proof} \begin{proposition} Nontrivial central derivations are not inner. \end{proposition} \begin{proof} Let $\chi_{\tau, z}$ be a character that corresponds to the derivation $d_{z}^{\tau}$.
+By Theorem \ref{Th-d(g)=} we have the equality

-Therefore, the character is not equal to 0 only in the case of $t = z$:
+Therefore, this character is not equal to 0 only in the case $t = z$: